GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-deploy.md

     +   `environments` List of environment service accounts, leave empty for now.
     +   `groups_domain` (optional): the domain to use for Cloud Identity groups.
 By default, the application uses the primary domain for groups.
+    +   `secret_location` (optional): the region to [replicate the SMTP secret to :octicons-link-external-16:](https://cloud.google.com/secret-manager/docs/choosing-replication).
+        By default, the secret is replicated automatically.
     +   `options` (optional): Map of additional [configuration options](jitgroups-options.md).